 Why Your Running Shorts Need a Phone Pocket

-If you want music, podcasts, route tracking or the ability to phone a friend while on a run, here's how to safely carry your favourite fitness accessory—your phone—while on the go.
+If you want music, podcasts, route tracking or the ability to phone a friend while on a run, here’s how to safely carry your favorite fitness accessory — your phone — while on the go.

 Why Bring Your Phone on a Run?